 Step 2: Copy all images into one folder

 Then I select all images on the memory card and copy them to Erika’s subfolder.
 This is a fast way to import images but comes with a few drawbacks that we will fix in a moment.

 Step 3: Browse images and create a new folder based on the image

-Step 4: Sort and move images to the different folders
+Step 4: Sort, organize and move images to the different folders

 Step 5: Connecting Lightroom to the new folders